matselingua/bibliometrix/README.md

 The second search is on auditory hallucinations with a particular emphasis on "voice".
 Here, the search term was in Topics (TS): Auditory hallucinations:  TS=(auditory  AND  hallucination*  AND  voice*)

+The third (new) search to illustrate the development of the field is on "bibliometrics".
+The search term in WoS was: TS=(bibliometrics).

 The repository includes export files from Web of Science with full bibliographic content.
 The file for the first search is named: predictions.SUFFIX (where SUFFIX is .txt for a tab-delimited text-file for import in VOSviewer and .bib for further analysis in R).